 SensusAccess is a self-service solution that automates the conversion of documents into a range of alternative formats including digital Braille, MP3, DAISY and e-books.
-The service can also be used to convert otherwise inaccessible documents such as image-only PDF files or scanned images into more accessible formats.
+The service can also be used to remediate otherwise inaccessible documents such as image-only PDF files or scanned images into more accessible formats.

 SensusAccess is intended as a self-service solution for print-impaired students, faculty and alumni at universities and colleges, and complements the accessibility services usually offered by educational institutions.
 The service can also be used by faculty to convert lecture notes and other educational material into accessible formats.